Alzheimer’s and Time Management: Tips for Carers

 1. Stick to a Routine: Establishing a consistent daily routine can provide a sense of structure and familiarity.
 Try to maintain regular times for meals, waking up, and going to bed.
 This can help reduce confusion and anxiety.

 2. Simplify Tasks: Break down tasks into small, manageable steps.
-Provide clear instructions and offer when needed.
+Provide clear instructions and offer assistance when needed.
 For example, if your loved one needs help getting dressed, lay out their clothes in the order they should put them on and guide them through the process.

 3. Use Reminders: Use notes, alarms, or other reminder systems to help with memory.
 For instance, place notes around the house to remind your loved one to turn off the stove or lock the doors.